andrasq/node-qmock/Readme.md

 An alias for a condition that always matches the route, equivalent to `.when(/.*/)`.
-Define a `default` as the very last condition, because conditions are tested in the order defined and the default always matches all routes and no other conditions will be tested.
+Define a `default` as the very last condition, because conditions are tested in the order defined and the default always matches all routes so no other conditions will be tested.

 ### server.before( )